andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 Promise methods are not the only way we can use promises.

-Similarly, we can schedule operations for the time after a promise's state changes with async and await.
+We could similarly schedule operations for the time after a promise's state changes with async and await.

 Let's see an example!